 Kagoshima, situated on the southern tip of Japan, is a paradise for shochu enthusiasts.
-Probably, one of you may wonder what exactly it is.
 Like whisky and brandy, shochu is a Japanese traditional hard liquor made from various ingredients.
-The most common base to make this distilled drink is rice, sweat potatoes (called in Japanese “imo”), wheat, sugar cane and so on.
-Since each of the base components brings its own unique flavor, authentic shochu, called Honkaku Schochu, comes in a wide variety of aroma and taste.
+The most common base to make this distilled drink is rice, sweat potatoes (called imo in Japanese), wheat, sugar cane and so on.
+Since each of the base components brings its own unique flavor, authentic shochu, called honkaku shochu, comes in a wide variety of aromas and taste.
 If you are keen on exploring Japanese drinking culture, shochu is an absolute must try.

 Take A Shochu Factory Tour in Kagoshima

-Kagoshima is the major producer of Honkaku Shochu (authentic Shochu.)
-It has the distinguished taste and it is made using traditional brewing methods which you can observe during a tour at Satsuma Shuzo located in Makurazaki, outside Kagoshima City.
-There you will learn about the brewing process, see how it is produced and at the end you will be able to taste few different types of this alcohol.
-Moreover, if you want to buy it, it recommended to buy it at the factory shop, along with some food products from the local area.
+Kagoshima is the major producer of honkaku shochu (authentic Shochu) in Japan.
+It has a distinguished taste and is made using traditional brewing methods which you can observe during a tour at Satsuma Shuzo brewery located in Makurazaki, outside Kagoshima City.
+There you will learn about the brewing process, see how it is produced and at the end you will be able to taste a few different types of this alcohol.
+Moreover, if you want to buy a few souvenir bottles, it recommended to purchase them at the factory shop, along with some food products from the local area.

-As you learn during the tour, there are two types of this liquor: one is made from continuous distillation and the other is produced from single distillation.
-That means it preserves a rich flavor and the taste of the base ingredient.
-Honkaku shochu refers to singly distilled Shochu, and it is considered a fashionable and chic drink, and it is usually very expensive.
+As you learn during the tour, there are two types of shochu liquor: one is made from continuous distillation and the other is produced from single distillation, meaning it preserves a rich flavor and the taste of the base ingredient.
+Honkaku shochu refers to single distillation shochu, and it is considered a fashionable and chic drink, and is usually expensive compared to the continuous distillation alternative.

 Kagoshima — Home to Thousands of Shochu Varieties

-Kagoshima has more than 100 distillers and over 2,000 different shochu.
-You can taste it in numerous Izakayas, a Japanese version of a “pub” where you can drink and order various palette of tapas dishes, scattered around Kagoshima City and in the local areas.
-The staff with abundant knowledge can give you some recommendations for shochu and its matching foods.
-To my own astonishment and experience, the best one is Imo Shochu, a sweet potato liquor.
-It has a sweet aroma so it goes amazingly well with fatty dishes or fried foods such as tender pork, one of the local specialties of Kagoshima “Satsumaage,” a fried fish cake with various ingredients.
+Kagoshima has more than 100 distillers and over 2,000 different shochu options.
+You can taste these diverse bottles at one of the numerous izakayas, a Japanese version of a “pub” where you can drink and order various small tapas-style dishes, scattered around Kagoshima City and in the local areas.
+The staff have abundant knowledge and can give you some recommendations for shochu and food pairings.
+To my own astonishment, the best variety I tried was imo shochu, a sweet potato liquor.
+It has a sweet aroma so it goes amazingly well with fatty dishes or fried foods such as tender pork and, one of the local specialties of Kagoshima, “satsumaage,” a fried fish cake filled with various ingredients.

-Shochu can be served straight, on the rocks, mixed with soda or water of different temperatures and also used as a cocktail base.
-In Kagoshima, it is common to enjoy Imo Shochu with hot water at a 60:40 ratio.
+Shochu can be served straight, on the rocks, mixed with soda or water at different temperatures and also used as a cocktail base.
+In Kagoshima, it is common to enjoy imo shochu with hot water at a 60:40 ratio.
 This serving style enhances the natural sweetness and aroma of the sweet potato.
 However, once you try it you will find your own way of enjoying its rich taste.